kubewarden/community/general-technical-questions.md

   - Describe the project’s API topology and conventions

-    Kubwarden integrates with Kubernetes by providing a set of CRDs.
+    Kubewarden integrates with Kubernetes by providing a set of CRDs.
-    The CRDs are documented at https://docs.kubewarden.io/reference/CRDs.
+    CRDs documentation is at https://docs.kubewarden.io/reference/CRDs.

-    The API follows standard Kubernetes extension patterns and it is organzizd in groups and versions.
+    The API follows standard Kubernetes extension patterns and it is organized in groups and versions.

   - Describe the project defaults